 - 5 Ways to Prevent Cheating on Your Google Forms Quiz

 - 6 Tips for Teaching with Google Meet

 What is Google Classroom?

-As more schools have transitioned to online learning, Google Classroom has got far wider use as teachers quickly implement paperless learning as a way to continue educating students.
-Classrooms works with Google Docs, Sheets, Slides, Calendar and Gmail, and can be supplemented by Google Hangouts or Meet for face-to-face live teaching or questions.
+As more schools have transitioned to online learning, Google Classroom has got far wider use as teachers quickly implement paperless instruction.
+Classrooms works with Google Docs, Sheets, Slides, Sites, Earth, Calendar, and Gmail, and can be supplemented by Google Hangouts or Meet for face-to-face live teaching or questions.

 What devices does Google Classroom work with?